 To help you shortlist the preferred suppliers, consider the following steps:

-• Identify differentiation factors for an in-depth comparison
+- Identify differentiating factors for an in-depth comparison

 6. Negotiate and Sign the Contract

-After identifying the best fit for your project, you must negotiate the terms — the rates, the deadlines, and the deliverables.
-The RFP process is finished once both parties have agreed to the contract’s terms.
-After signing a contract, the vendor can start working on delivering the services to realize your project.
+Finally, all RFP processes end with a contract.
+Once you’ve selected the right vendor, negotiate the terms — including rates, deadlines, and deliverables.
+When both parties agree to the terms, the RFP process is completed by signing a contract.
+Subsequently, the vendor can start working on delivering the services to realize your project.

 Who Are the Key Figures in the RFP Process Flow?

-• RFP consultant.
-The person responsible for understanding clients’ needs.
-They explain RFP requirements and help select the most qualified vendors.
-They also may assess vendor qualifications and facilitate communication with them.
+- RFP consultant: This individual is responsible for understanding clients’ needs.
+They explain RFP requirements and facilitate communication with vendors.
+They also assess vendor qualifications and help select the most qualified vendors.

-• Procurement professionals.
-Individuals responsible for coordinating the RFP creation by working with internal teams to establish the organization’s pain points and what would solve them.
-They communicate your initial request with the vendor, oversee the progress and evaluate vendor responses.
+- Procurement professionals: These individuals coordinate with internal teams to establish the organization’s pain points and what would solve them.
+They communicate your initial request with the vendor, oversee the progress, and evaluate vendor responses.

-• Company stakeholders.
-A business unit that requests the product or service and determines what it should accomplish and what results it should generate.
-They also take part in evaluating and scoring an RFP response.
+- Company stakeholders: This business unit requests the product or service and determines what it should accomplish and what results it should generate.
+They also take part in evaluating and scoring RFP responses.

 How Long Does an RFP Process Take?

-When you have an idea of how long each of these RFP stages will take, then you are close to estimating the total duration of your RFP process, from gathering requirements to signing a contract with the vendor.
+When you have an idea of how long each of these stages will take, you can accurately estimate the total duration of your RFP process — from gathering requirements to signing a contract with the vendor.

 RFP Process Challenges

-• Vendor preselection.
-When vendors feel the RFP is just a formality because some vendors are already favored.
+- Vendor preselection: Vendors may feel the RFP is just a formality because some vendors are already favored.

-• Including incompetent vendors.
-Adding vendors without the necessary qualifications or experience who don't meet the specified criteria.
+- Including incompetent vendors: Adding vendors without the necessary qualifications or experience.

-• Lack of stakeholder engagement.
-Not all stakeholders thoroughly review RFP responses.
+- Lack of stakeholder engagement: Not all stakeholders thoroughly review the RFP responses.

 Addressing these challenges can improve the RFP process for all parties involved.